youngcantaloupe/.dotfiles/README.md

     - configure suspend - frozen after lid close
 - bluetoothctl or (gnome bluetooth?)
     - research how to use + polybar integration
+- networkmanager-dmenu
+    - how do i even install??
+    - this should help with the polybar integrations though
 - tmux
     - Tate - learn managing sessions
 - obsidian nvim